 - Senior = 56-63 inches

-Stick Wax - Stick wax is a wax compound rubbed onto the tape of the stick blade to keep the blade dry; prevents ice and water from sticking to it; provide a bit more cushion and feel of the puck on the stick blade.
+Stick Wax - Stick wax is a wax compound rubbed onto the tape of the stick blade to keep the blade dry, prevent ice and water from sticking to it, and provide a bit more grip and feel of the puck on the stick blade.

-Composite Stick or Wooden Stick - How do you light the lamp?
+Composite Stick or Wooden Hockey Stick - How do you light the lamp?

-Being the rink rats that we are at Pure Hockey, we constantly hear and see the never-ending debate between composite and wood sticks.
-Even with the amazing popularity of composite sticks in hockey – there are still a good amount of players that prefer wood sticks.
+Being the rink rats that we are at Pure Hockey, we constantly hear and see the never-ending debate between composite and wood hockey sticks.
+Even with the amazing popularity of composite sticks in hockey, there are still a good number of players who prefer wood hockey sticks.
 The biggest question we hear is, “Why composite?” or “Why wood?”
-So the great debate rages on.
+So the great hockey stick debate rages on.